goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/client_credentials.md

 #### authentik-issued JWTs <span class="badge badge--version">authentik 2024.12+</span>

-To allow federation between providers, select the provider of the application you want to federate to in the provider settings of the application whose token will be used for authentication.
+To allow federation between providers, modify the provider settings of the application (whose token will be used for authentication) to select the provider of the application to which you want to federate.

 With this configure, any JWT issued by the configured providers can be used to authenticate: